kensnyder/jQuery-Suggester/README.md

 * In some case, altering information on the `event` object will change the behavior of the default action
 * The callback will be fired in the scope of the widget instance.
 In other words, using `this` in the callback will refer to the widget.
 See the Suggester Instance Properties and Suggester Instance Methods sections below for more information.

-Available Events
--

-See the Suggester Instance Methods section for event handler examples
+The following is a description of each event.
+See the Suggester Instance Methods section for event handler examples.

 <table>
 	<tr>